 Clearwater, FL, February 28, 2020 --(PR.com

-For more information please contact the Clearwater Community Volunteers Center at (727) 316-5309 or visit the website at www.clearwatercommunityvolunteers.org
+To find out more information about the Clearwater Community Volunteers Center please call Michael Soltero at (727) 316-5309 or email email@example.com.

 About the Clearwater Community Volunteers:

-The Clearwater Community Volunteers (CCV) have over 26 years of community service under their belt with over 150,000 families and children helped since their founding in 1992.
+The Clearwater Community Volunteers have over 27 years of community service under their belt with over 150,000 families and children helped since their founding in 1992.
 Sponsored by the Church of Scientology Flag Service Organization, they stay true to their reputation of helping others with their center located on the corner of Fort Harrison Avenue and Drew Street in downtown Clearwater.
-Based on fundamentals developed by Scientology Founder L. Ron Hubbard, the CCV Center works with area non-profits to help these groups better attain their goals.
+Humanitarian L. Ron Hubbard, who himself was an Eagle Scout, wrote, “Of all the information which became important to me, such as photography, woodlore, signaling, and many other subjects, the basics of it was laid in Scouting.”